VIDIUN/server/doc/media-server-config.md

 ## Edge Servers: ##
 media_servers.ini is optional and needed only for custom configurations.

-- application - defaults to kLive
+- application - defaults to vLive
 - search_regex_pattern, replacement - the regular expression to be replaced in the machine name in order to get the external host name.
 - domain - overwrites the machine name and the regular expression replacement with a full domain name.
 - port - defaults to 1935.